 - Do not change your dose.
 Take ZOHYDRO ER exactly as prescribed by your healthcare provider.

 - Take your prescribed dose every 12 hours, at the same time every day.
 Do not take more than your prescribed dose in 12 hours.
-If you miss a dose, take your next dose at your usual time the next day.
+If you miss a dose, take your next dose at your usual time.

 - Swallow ZOHYDRO ER whole.
-Do not cut, break, chew, crush, or dissolve ZOHYDRO ER because this may cause you to overdose and die.
+Do not cut, break, chew, crush, dissolve, snort, or inject ZOHYDRO ER because this may cause you to overdose and die.

 Call your healthcare provider if the dose you are taking does not control your pain.